 This Hawaiian Macaroni Salad is the real deal.
 A no-frills, creamy mac salad that is the perfect side dish for any BBQ or Luau!
 One of our favorite Hawaiian foods of all time.

 If you enjoy Hawaiian cuisine, you will love this Hawaiian Mac Salad.
 It is essential on an Hawaiian Lunch plate!

-If you have been looking for a true, authentic Hawaiian Macaroni Salad is one of my biggest guilty pleasures.
-I lived in Hawaii a little over 10 years ago and became very familiar with true, authentic Hawaiian “Mac Salad”.
-I literally lived across the street from an L&L Hawaiian BBQ restaurant and found myself wandering over there way more often than I should have for their delicious plate lunch – always with mac salad and rice on the side (I love getting a little rice and mac salad together in one bite.. oh so good).
+Hawaiian Macaroni Salad is one of my biggest guilty pleasures.
+I lived on the North Shore of Oahu a little over 10 years ago and became very familiar with true, authentic Hawaiian “Mac Salad”.
+I literally lived across the street from an L&L Hawaiian BBQ restaurant and found myself wandering over there way more often than I should have for their delicious plate lunch – always with mac salad and rice on the side (I love getting a little rice and mac salad together in one bite, oh so good).

 This past weekend I had a flashback to my Hawaii days when we ordered food from Honolulu Grill in St. George, UT.
 Everything we had there was delicious and seriously the most authentic Hawaiian food I have had since leaving Hawaii.
 The macaroni salad, especially, hit home and suddenly made me wonder why we haven’t gotten a good Hawaiian mac salad recipe here on Favorite Family Recipes yet!